rayhog/aviator-jekyll-template/_documentation/sw_lic_delete.md

 title: TQL
 position: 1.03
 type:
-description: TQL (Technopedia Query Language) is the graph query language that you use to get data from Technpedia.
+description: TQL (Technopedia Query Language) is the graph query language that you use to get data from Technopeida.
+The graph database stores connections between nodes as first-class citizens so it doesn't have to compute relationships at query time, which makes it more efficient than a relational database.
 content_markdown: |-
   ###### Here's a diagram of how Nodes and Relationships work:

   ![API Image](/images/nodes_and_rel.png){: .img-responsive}<br>

   The query returns software that includes 'Excel'.
 This is query is case sensitive.
   {: .success}